grokthis/ucisc-ruby/README.md

 ```

 Notice the prompt after each instruction.
 The same break, exit
-or <enter> options are available as described above.
+or "enter" options are available as described above.
 The output
 lists the component parts of the instruction as decoded.
 The
 value is the value that was moved, manipulated or calculated.
 The final "store" or "skipping store" indicates if the value